chansun/stream-your-music/README.md

 # Stream Your Music
-  * A free music streaming website in which users can search and listen to any music they want.
+  * Stream Your Music is a free music streaming website in which users can search and listen to any music they want.

 ## Introduction
   * The website was developed as a part of the final project for Comp426 (Advanced Web Programming), a computer science course at UNC-Chapel Hill.